odoo/documentation/content/applications/sales/sales/send_quotations/pdf_quote_builder.rst

        :align: center
        :alt: Sample of an uploaded pdf with the inside quote option chosen in Odoo Sales.

+Beside the :guilabel:`File Content` field, you have the possibility to :guilabel:`Configure dynamic fields`.
+When doing so, remember that the starting model is the :guilabel:`sale_order_line`, unlike for headers and footers that start from the :guilabel:`sale_order`.

 Lastly, in the :guilabel:`E-Commerce` section, decide whether or not to :guilabel:`Show on product page` on the front-end (in the online store).